What services we provide

 - Cost-effectiveness – how the service is the most cost-effective option to meet your needs (for example, how will a specialised piece of equipment reduce the need for attendant care)

-- Injury-related – how the service relates to the injury sustained in the motor accident or workplace accident (for example, the need for an X-ray is due to your motor accident or workplace accident, not due to another injury/condition you already had before the accident, unless there is evidence it has been made worse by the accident).
+- Injury-related – how the service relates to the injury sustained in the motor accident (for example, the need for an X-ray is due to your motor accident, not due to another injury/condition you already had before the accident, unless there is evidence it has been made worse by the accident).